 Rs 2,180

-per capita economic cost of inadequate sanitation
+per capita annual economic cost of inadequate sanitation

 Source: 12th Five Year Plan, volume 2

 Government of India's Strategy

-The 12th Five-Year Plan (2012-17) indicates capital expenditure of Rs 99,187 crore for development of urban water supply, sewerage, solid waste management and storm water drains during the Plan period.
-The Plan aims at achieving 100 % water supply and sanitation in all urban areas of the country and eliminate open defecation.
-It also aims to increase provision of public toilets for floating populations, improved sewage collection, conveyance and treatment services.
+Capital expenditure of Rs 99,187 crore for development of urban water supply, sewerage, solid waste management and storm water drains was envisaged from 2012-2015.
+Achieving 100% water supply and sanitation in all urban areas of the country and eliminate open defecation.
+It is strongly anticipated to increase provision of public toilets for floating populations, improved sewage collection, conveyance and treatment services is also necessary.
 The 'Swachh Bharat Abhiyan' launched in 2014 seeks to eradicate manual scavenging and generate support for urban local bodies in designing, executing and operating waste disposal systems, among other initiatives, to achieve the mission of 'Clean India' by 2019.

-Capacity Development Project for Non-Revenue Water Reduction in Goa Overview of Japan's Assistance Assist development of water supply and sanitation facilities for improved living environment and economic development.
-ODA loans of 512 billion Japanese Yen, approx. Rs 27,000 crore, extended since 1991/92.
+Cleaning of Impurities from Grid at Agra Water Treatment Plant Overview of Japan's Assistance Assist development of water supply and sanitation facilities for improved living environment and economic development.
+ODA loan of 663 billion Japanese Yen, approx. Rs.
+39,000 crore, extended since 1991/92.
 JICA's Assistance Strategy JICA is supporting the development of water supply and sewerage treatment infrastructure for residential, commercial and industrial areas, together with introduction of volumetric based tariff system, metering system, improved billing, efficient tariff collection, non-revenue water reduction activities, promotion of water saving practices and promotion of recycle/reuse of wastewater.
-JICA is supporting water supply and sewerage infrastructure improvement in rural areas facing serious health issues such as fluoride and arsenic contamination in groundwater.
+JICA is also supporting water supply and sewerage infrastructure improvement in rural areas facing serious health issues such as fluoride and arsenic contamination in groundwater.
 Achievements

 30 million people will receive water supply from JICA supported projects.
 15 million people will benefit from JICA supported sewerage projects.
 24x7 water supply is expected in parts of Delhi, Goa and Jaipur through JICA supported projects.
-JICA supported rural water supply project in Krishnagiri & Dahrmapuri districts of Tamil Nadu, which has led to marked reduction in fluorosis among children there.
 An Example of JICA's Assistance: